jieGXF/cdrad/README.md

 ![figure1](https://github.com/user-attachments/assets/bb49a18f-6563-4c2c-9149-0ed6ca2bdfb9)

-The repository serves as the official implementation of the paper titled "Standard Medical Imaging Noninvasively Predicts Nanomedicine Tumor Accumulation Using Interpretable Radiomics".
+The repository serves as the official implementation of the paper titled "Interpretable Radiomics Model Predicts Nanomedicine Tumor Accumulation Using Routine Medical Imaging".
 This prediction is characterized by offering a non-invasive and effective method to aid in patient stratification based on tumour nanomedicine accumulation.
 This study underscores the potential of utilizing radiomics models, which integrate standard-of-care medical imaging with artificial intelligence, to accurately predict nanomedicine accumulation within tumours.
 The procedure is illustrated by the figure above.
 # Environment Setup
 The code has been successfully tested using Python 3.11.
 Therefore, we suggest using this version or a later version of Python.
 A typical process for installing the package dependencies involves creating a new Python virtual environment.
 # Reproducing experiments